My Blueberry Chia Muffins with Lemon & Ginger are light, tasty and good for you too!

 One of the best things about my Blueberry Chia Muffins with Lemon and Ginger is that you can use either fresh or frozen blueberries.
 You don’t even have to thaw the frozen berries.
 This means that you can enjoy muffins that taste of summer all year round!

-The streusel topping on my Blueberry Chia Muffins with Lemon and Ginger really does make them extra special but they are still low enough in sugar to be reasonably healthy.
-And with the addition of the chia seeds and the antioxidants in the blueberries you can enjoy these treats guilt free, knowing that your tasty, portable breakfast is pretty good for you too!
+The streusel topping on my Blueberry Chia Muffins with Lemon and Ginger really does make them extra special.
+However, they are still low enough in sugar to be reasonably healthy.
+And with the addition of the chia seeds and the antioxidants in the blueberries you can enjoy these treats guilt free, knowing that your tasty, portable breakfast or snack is pretty good for you too!

 - For the streusel: